 You can pay check or money order by mailing this payment method to us.
 Make the check or money order payable to the Baptist Health Care and include your account number.

-You can pay your balance by credit card over the phone, make payment arrangements, ask additional questions or resolve account issues by calling a Customer Service at 850.469.2000.
+You can pay your balance by credit card over the phone, make payment arrangements, ask additional questions or resolve account issues by calling a customer service at 850.908.2000.

 Which bill can I pay online?

-Currently, online bill payment is only available for services rendered at a Baptist Hospital, Gulf Breeze Hospital and Jay Hospital.
+Currently, online bill payment is available for services rendered at any Baptist Healthcare location.
 This includes X-rays, inpatient services and other medical care the hospital provided.
 Please note that some services rendered at our facilities may result in a physician bill that cannot be paid using our billing system.
-Such services may include, but are not limited to, Radiology, Pathology and Emergency Department visits; these services need to be paid to the source that billed you.
+Such services may include, but are not limited to, radiology, pathology and emergency department visits; these services need to be paid to the source that billed you.